IOCCC image by Matt Zucker

 There are more than 1 typos in this very sentence.

-X client entries should avoid using X related libraries and software that are not in wide spread use.
+X client submissions should avoid using X related libraries and software that are not in wide spread use.

 As of Red Hat RHEL9.0, the X.org server is deprecated.
 See the FAQ on “Xorg deprecation”” for more details.
-This does not mean that a submission using this will necessarily be rejected, but it would be better if it can support Wayland.
+This does not mean that a submission using this will necessarily be rejected, but it would be better if it can support Wayland in some way or another.

-This is the only guideline that contains the word fizzbin.
+This could be the only guideline that contains the word fizzbin.

 However, do you know how to play fizzbin?
 You do?!?
 (Except on Tuesday?)

-OK, there are actually 3 guidelines that contain the word fizzbin.
+OK, there are actually 2 guidelines that contain the word fizzbin, unless you count this one, in which case there are 3. :-)

-We DISLIKE entries that use proprietary toolkits such as the M*tif, Xv*ew, or OpenL*ok toolkits, since not everyone has them.
+We DISLIKE submissions that use proprietary toolkits such as the M*tif, Xv*ew, or OpenL*ok toolkits, since not everyone has them.
 Use an open source toolkit that is widely and freely available instead.

 NOTE: The previous guideline in this spot has been replaced by this guideline:

-Try to avoid entries that play music that some people believe is copyrighted music.
+Try to avoid submissions that play music that some people believe is copyrighted music.

 While we recognize that UNIX is not a universal operating system, the contest does have a bias towards such systems.
 In an effort to expand the scope of the contest, we phrase our bias to favor the Single UNIX Specification.

-You are well advised to submit entries that conform to the Single UNIX Specification Version 4.
+You are well advised to submit code that conforms to the Single UNIX Specification Version 4.

 To quote the IOCCC judges: